Dexalot/dexalot-docs/docs/tutorials/recovrmmtxn/README.md

 editLink: true
 ---

-# Pending Metamask Transactions
+# Fix Pending Metamask Transactions
- How to Recover
+ How to
 ---
  Dexalot is built on top of the Avalanche network, which is clearly growing in popularity very quickly.
 One consequence of this growing use: gas fees can be periodically high for one app as a result of high activity on another app.
 When traffic is high, [transactions can be pending](https://snowtrace.io/chart/pendingtx) for longer than usual.